 - Binge eating

 As with our former lists, this is not complete, but it gives a good snapshot of things to watch out for during this time.
-If you find yourself engaging in out-of-character behaviors after being triggered by your sadness, spend time thinking about if those choices are in line with your ultimate goal.
+If you find yourself engaging in out-of-character behaviors after being triggered by your sadness, spend time thinking if those choices are in line with your ultimate goal.

 Dedicate yourself to self-care

 For some, taking care of oneself may mean eliminating certain foods from their diet.
 For others, it is one night a week spent unplugged and indulging in self-care routines, and for many, it is the continual, daily effort that they put towards creating the life that they want.

-You might not feel ready for this or at this stage in your process.
-Fake it until you make it.
-Sure, going on a walk every day might not have some profound meaning on the surface, but if you dig deep, you may come to realize that a simple daily walk can be a great way to re-center, connect with your intentions, and have separation from the daily grind.
-Not to mention things like fresh air, sunshine, and physical activity are critical for overall healthy living.
+Going on a walk every day may not have some profound meaning on the surface, but if you dig deep, you may come to realize that a simple daily walk can be a great way to re-center, connect with your intentions, and have separation from the daily grind.
+Not to mention fresh air, sunshine, and physical activity are critical for overall healthy living.

 Trust the healing process

 Slow and steady wins the race.
 The initial let go is quick, but the overall process is not.
-You must trust the process and understand that instant gratification is likely to never happen and that the absence of immediate reassurance does not mean you made a poor choice.
+You must trust the process and understand that instant gratification is likely to never happen and that the absence of immediate reassurance does not mean you’ve made a poor choice.

 Keep walking towards and working on developing your best life, and the payoff will happen.
 Some say that true growth comes on the heels of the times you felt most discouraged.

 Learn true forgiveness

 You must view your other relationships in the rearview mirror and leave it there.
 Holding onto resentments and grudges will hinder your process.